DjPopol/EzPPPwn/README.md

     - button "Execute"         : Execute POC in new window "Console"

     Console :
-    - button "Save Log"        : Save log to
+    - button "Save Log"        : Save log as